fastly/fastly-magento2/README.md

-This package contains everything you need to connect fastly.com (Fastly) with your Magento commerce shop and to get the most out of Fastly's powerful caching capabilities for a blazing fast eCommerce site.
+This package contains everything you need to connect fastly.com (Fastly) with your Magento commerce shop and to get the most out of Fastly's powerful caching capabilities for a blazing fast e-commerce site.

 ## Contents